vinicius-of/notes/GraphQL/Queries and Mutations/Fragments.md

 ---

 - Context: Let's say that we had a complicated page in our app.
 We can look at two heroes side by side.
 We would need to repeat the fields at least once.
-- GraphQL includes reusable unis called *fragments*.
+- GraphQL includes reusable units called *fragments*.
 - Fragments lets you construct sets of fields and include them in queries.
 - ![[Pasted image 20231218005657.png]]
 - The queries could be pretty repetitive if the fields were repeated.